 Working in a secret lab, scientists at Melbourne's main three zoos have discovered a way to clone dinosaur DNA, found inside mosquitoes trapped in amber.
-They've filled in the missing sequences using frog DNA to create moving, roaring dinosaurs, which you can see for 100 days throughout the zoos.
+They've filled in the missing sequences using frog DNA to create moving, roaring dinosaurs, which you can see until April throughout the zoos.
 What could possibly go wrong?

 OK, we might have got a little bit over-excited about the prospect of dinosaurs at the zoo.
-These dinosaurs are large-scale models of these ancient beasts, but they will be roaming around at Healesville, Werribee and Melbourne zoos again until July.
+These dinosaurs are large-scale models of these ancient beasts, but they will be roaming around at Healesville, Werribee and Melbourne zoos again.
 If you're lucky, you might see a keeper waking a sleeping dinosaur, or come face to face with a moving prehistoric creature.

 At Melbourne Zoo you can experience the newly landscaped Dino Lab.
 See baby dinosaurs sleeping in a dino nest, visit the incubation station to see the breeding program, or kids can go on a dino dig and excavate fossils to help the Zoo's Dino Field Research team.
 There will be daily activities and plenty of dino facts to learn.